Altronix/linq-network/docs/source/api/api_http/linq_service/linq_service_v1_create_admin.rst

    .. warning:: Password must be larger than 12 charectors!

       If an Admin account has already been created, then you can not create an additional admin.
-If you lose your admin credentials to the original account admin, then you must factory reset your hardware (or re-install the LinQ Service).
+If you lose your admin credentials to the original admin account, then you must factory reset your hardware (or re-install the LinQ Service).

    **Example response**: